Mike McDonald Pushed Seattle OC Klint Kubiak to Evolve Each Week

 In 2024, former Baltimore Ravens’ defensive coordinator Mike Macdonald was named the ninth head coach in Seattle Seahawks’ history.
 He led the club to a 10-7 finish in his debut campaign, but missed out on the playoffs.

-Despite winning six of their final eight games a year ago, the team made plenty of changes in 2025, most notably on offense.
+Despite winning six of their final eight games a year ago, the team had higher aspirations and made plenty of changes in 2025, most notably on offense.
 Veteran wide receiver Tyler Lockett, and both quarterback Geno Smith and wide receiver DK Metcalf were dealt to the Raiders and Steelers, respectively.
 Enter quarterback Sam Darnold and former Rams’ Super Bowl MVP Cooper Kupp.

+Meanwhile, offensive coordinator Ryan Grubb was one-and-done, and Seattle hired Klint Kubiak.
+He spent the ’24 season with the New Orleans Saints.

 Now the Seahawks are the reigning Super Bowl champions, and Kubiak has been named the newest head coach of the Las Vegas Raiders.
 He spoke about his time with Macdonald, who certainly made an impression on him in his only season in the Pacific Northwest.